 Contact Lenses Bega,Tathra, Tura, Bombala, Narooma, Merimbula, Eden

-However this non removal prior to sleeping increases the risk of getting a serious type of corneal infection called microbial keratitis especially if the wrong gas permeable material is used on a susceptible eye.
-The eyes are examined whilst wearing contactsdrop in shooting pr for pgd assessment and also when you remove your lenses.
+However, this non-removal before sleeping increases the risk of getting a serious type of corneal infection called microbial keratitis, especially if the wrong gas permeable material is used on a susceptible eye.
+The eyes are examined whilst wearing contacts,where the fit can be checked against the shape of the cornea.
+The surfaces of the eye and the contact lens are examined under magnification.

 ^R.L.
 Chalmers, L. Keay, J. McNally, J. Kern, Multicenter case-control study of the role of lens materials and care products on the development of corneal infiltrates, Optom Vis Sci (89) (2012) 316-25.